odoo/documentation/accounting/fiscal_localizations/localizations/chile.rst

 ~~~~~~~~~~~~~~~~~~
 When the Invoice is created as a result of another fiscal document, the information related to the
 originator document must be registered in the Tab Cross Reference, which is commonly used for
 credit or debit notes, but in some cases can be used on Customer Invoices as well.
-In case of the
+In the case of the
-credit and debit notes it is set automatically by Odoo:
+credit and debit notes, they are set automatically by Odoo:

 .. image:: media/Chile21.png
    :align: center